Generalized quasirandom properties of expanding graph sequencesedding

 Graph based matrices together with eigenvalues and eigenvectors have been intensively studied since the 1970s.
-For example, Fiedler \cite{Fiedler} used the eigenvector, corresponding to the smallest positive Laplacian eigenvalue of a connected graph (the famous Fiedler vector) to find a bipartition of the vertices which approximates the \textit{minimum cut problem}.
-From the two-clustering point of view ($k=2$), this eigenvector becomes important when the corresponding eigenvalue is not separated from the trivial zero eigenvalue, but it is separated from the second smallest positive Laplacian eigenvalue.
+Hoffman~\cite{Hoffman2} and Fiedler \cite{Fiedler} used the eigenvector, corresponding to the smallest positive Laplacian eigenvalue of a connected graph, to find a bipartition of the vertices which approximates the \textit{minimum cut problem}.
+From the two-clustering point of view ($k=2$), this eigenvector becomes important when the corresponding eigenvalue is not separated from the trivial zero eigenvalue, but it is separated from the other positive Laplacian eigenvalues.
 On the contrary, when there is a large spectral gap between the trivial zero and the smallest positive Laplacian eigenvalue (or equivalently, between the trivial 1 and the second largest positive eigenvalue of the transition probability matrix in the random walk view), there is no use of partitioning the vertices, the whole graph forms a highly connected cluster.
-This $k=1$ case has frequently been studied since Cheeger~\cite{Cheeger}, establishing a lot of equivalent or near equivalent advantageous features of these graphs.
+This $k=1$ case has frequently been studied since Cheeger~\cite{Cheeger}, establishing a lot of equivalent or near equivalent advisable features of these graphs.
 There are many results about the relation between this gap and different kinds of expansion constants of the graph (see e.g.,~\cite{Hoory,Lovasz0}), including random walk view of~\cite{Azran,Diaconis,Meila}.
-The vertex-subsets of such graphs have a large boundary compared to their volumes characterized by the isoperimetric number, see Mohar~\cite{Mohar1}.
+The vertex subsets of such graphs have a large boundary compared to their volumes characterized by the isoperimetric number, see Mohar~\cite{Mohar1}.
 They also show quasirandom properties discussed in Thomason~\cite{Thomason,Thomason1}, Bollob\'as~\cite{Bollobas}, and Chung, Graham, Wilson~\cite{Chung1,Chung2}.
 For these favorable characteristics, they are indispensable in communication networks.